emilyhorsman/bikeblog/content/posts/crankbrothers-stamp-7-bearing-replacement/index.md

 And back in its home.
 Feels like new again!
 Strava puts this bike at 1840.3 km so we'll see how many km I get out of these new bearings.

 {{< image src="DSCF4579.webp" alt="Serviced pedal installed back in the crank of an e-bike" >}}

+Update: I went to do the same on the left pedal and the never-before-used Philips bolt on the grease port is seized.
+I find that once a bolt is seized you can't use enough torque to free it before stripping a Philips head.
+Awful things.
+Follow-up post when I get it out with a bolt extractor.